syyunn/DeepWTO/README.md

 Compare to the previous project, this time the project has narrow down its task to classification.
-The task is about to predict each legal provision of __[WTO](https://www.wto.org)__ falls into which one of the following 3 classes upon the given assumed-to-be-problematic acts government.
+The task is about to predict each legal provision of __[WTO](https://www.wto.org)__ falls into which one of the following 3 classes upon the given assumed-to-be-problematic acts of government.

     class 1: the provision is not applicable to those acts
     class 2: the provision is applicable but those acts are consistent with the provision